7 Reasons Why Sleep is Critical to Health, Safety, Productivity, and Performance

 So, there you go – 7 reason why not getting enough sleep can affect our safety, performance, productivity, weight, and overall health.

 Generally, 7-8 of sleep is considered optimal, but it’s different for different people.
 Are YOU getting enough sleep?
+Want to learn how to get better sleep?
+Read this.

 Want to recharge your workforce for improved performance, productivity, and profitability?